SamuelGouret/React-Todo/README.md

-Chapter 08: React Hooks (State) to get the data
+Chapter 09: Understanding how to link data between components